Bachelor of Business (Logistics & Supply Chain Management)

 Graduates will be prepared for a professional career with a broad range of skills and an understanding of the inter-dependence of global, localised, and regional logistics activities.
 They gain the confidence to tackle the evolving challenges of a rapidly globalised logistics and supply chain industry.

-The Bachelor of Business (Logistics and Supply Chain Management) is certified by the Chartered Institute of Logistics and Transport Australia (CILTA) as meeting the educational requirements of Chartered Membership (CMILT).
-An important industry association supporting the programme is the Supply Chain and Logistics Association of Australia.
+The Bachelor of Business (Logistics and Supply Chain Management) is accredited by Chartered Institute of Logistics and Transport (CILT).

 Graduates may further their studies in the Masters programme.